a-sumo/specs-samples/Color-Spaces/README.md

 Their second role is to control materials, located at `Color-Spaces/Assets/Materials/MeshTransforms/`.
 These materials will take the input position of the geometry and add a transform to it in order to move from a origin color space to a destination color space.
 They use a blend parameter to interpolate between those positions.

 Finally, I needed an interface to morph between such color spaces.
-I really didn't want to use Sliders, as I felt it would bring down the UX.
-So I implemented a ColorSpacePlaneController `Color-Spaces/Assets/Scripts/Controllers/ColorSpacePlaneController.ts`.
+I wanted to experiment with something different than sliders, so I implemented a ColorSpacePlaneController `Color-Spaces/Assets/Scripts/Controllers/ColorSpacePlaneController.ts`.
+First, it lays out color space presets in radial coordinates (distance from center, and angle value).
+Then, it uses the Hover interaction on a plane to get Hit position UV coordinates which are then converted into radial coordinates and those radial coordinates into a blending value between two spaces.

+Because hover interaction can be quite noisy, I added snapping, because I realized that it was unlikely for the user to want to work in some hybrid color space, though they might appreciate smooth transitions between color spaces.

 Built with **Lens Studio 5.15** targeting **2024 Spectacles Augmented Reality Glasses**.